ariliammax/wire-wire-wire/notebook.md

 connections without blocking, using threads.

 Now we're deciding what to do next:

-    - We understand there will have to be a shared state in the server that has to be 'locked'
+- We understand there will have to be a shared state in the server that has to be 'locked'.

-    - We are thinking of representing our database as global array of structs in memory
+- We are thinking of representing our database as global array of structs in memory.

-    - We want to decide what our datastructures are tonight
+- We want to decide what our data structures are tonight.

 ###### Shared resource testing

 We quickly want to test how multiple threads interact with a shared resource.
 Liam suggested that in the past he's discovered, depending on the library, threads might make copies of shared resources instead of accessing the same shared  resource...

 Looks like this library does not make a copy, which is what we want!

 We're debating the differences between coarse grained and fine grained lock.
 We've decied that the granularity of the lock will depend on the action.